algolia/algoliasearch-netlify/docs/schema.md

   image?: string;

   /**
-   * The author of the page.
+   * The authors of the page.
    * - meta[property="article:author"]
    */
   authors?: string[];